nickthulu/prerender/README.md

 View [Prerender's original documentation](https://github.com/prerender/prerender) for more details.
 This Readme will contain only differences from the original documentation.

+# Usage in Docker

+This project can be used in Docker, but it should be noted:

+Chromium and related projects rely heavily on shared memory to operate!
+Docker's default /dev/shm allocation is only 64MB, which may lead to core dumps and crashes if your page is hard to render or you get multiple requests.

+To give Prerender more shared memory, look at the `--shm-size` flag, which I would recommend setting to at least `256m`.

+Docker Swarm does not have support for granular shm size like this.
+To work around this, you must bind-mount `/dev/shm` into the container to give it full access to your shared memory.

 ## Plugins

 All plugins are now under the `plugins` directory.
 When requiring in a particular plugin, you can do that like so: